firebolt-db/godocs/docs/Guides/managing-your-account/managing-logins.md

 ---
 layout: default
-title: Managing users
+title: Managing logins
-description: Learn about user permissions and how to add and remove users in a Firebolt account.
+description: Learn about user permissions and how to add and remove logins in a Firebolt account.
-nav_order: 2
+nav_order: 3
 parent: Managing your organization
 grand_parent: Guides
 ---